Welcome to the world of Barbados Stamps – the #1 website for Barbados Stamps and Postal History

-Well, although there are a vast number of websites about stamps in general, there didn’t appear to be one which was specifically about the stamps of Barbados.
+Well, although there are a vast number of websites about stamps in general, there didn’t appear to be one that was specifically about Barbados stamps and postal history.

 Barbados by contrast usually has no more than four issues a year, and a new set of definitives every five to seven years.
-All told you should be spending no more than £30 a year to keep up with new issues.
+All told you should be spending no more than £30 a year to keep up with new issues; in some years it has been as low as £10.
 And when you consider that the auction sites are full of the older issues for pennies it makes it a good country to collect.

 In 2018, there was just one issue with four stamps and a mini sheet, face value $13.35 BBD which, at 2018 rates, is about £5.20.
 That’s great value.

 If however, you are looking for complexity then there are lots of watermark and perforation variations to keep it interesting, along with different shades in many of the stamps before 1960.

 So, before you choose which country to collect, take a look at their annual output.
 Some of them are now so prolific it costs a small fortune just to keep up with new issues, never mind filling the gaps in your collection.